Raj Begum: Awards and honours

-Impact and legacy

-Along with contemporary Naseem Akhtar, Raj Begum helped dismantle social taboos around women singing publicly in Kashmir, opening doors for later generations of women artists on stage and radio.
-Commentators have likened her cultural stature to emblematic Kashmiri symbols, underscoring how her voice carried classical Kashmiri poetry into popular consciousness.

-Personal life

-Raj Begum married Qadir Ganderbali, a senior Jammu and Kashmir Police official (DIG), who predeceased her.
-She lived in the Chanapora area of Srinagar in later years and was survived by a daughter.

-Qadir Ganderbali was married prior to his marriage to Raj Begum.
-His first wife reportedly developed severe depression following his second marriage, and she ultimately died in Ganderbal.

 Death

 She died on 26 October 2016 in Srinagar at the age of 89, reportedly at her daughter’s residence in Chanapora, after a period of illness.
 Tributes from artists and officials hailed her as a cultural icon who gave voice to Kashmiri heritage across seven decades.

 Film and playback

 Beyond radio and concert work, she has been associated with playback for the Kashmiri feature film Mehjoor, aligning her voice with cinematic interpretations of Kashmiri poetry; formal catalogs of her film songs remain limited in public sources.

-The 2025 film Songs of Paradise will be released follows the journey of a Kashmiri woman who dreams of becoming a singer, inspired by the song of Raj Begum.
+The 2025 film Songs of Paradise follows the journey of a Kashmiri woman who dreams of becoming a singer, inspired by the songs of Raj Begum.